20 Enduring IGFA World Records

 David Deuel's Red Drum

 On November 7, 1984, David Deuel set the IGFA All-Tackle and Men’s 24-kilogram (50-pound) Line Class World Record with this massive red drum.
-Deuel was surf fishing from the beach in Avon, North Carolina, when the 42.69-kilogram (94-pound, 2-ounce) record fish struck the cut mullet he was using for bait.
-After a 45-minute fight that took him nearly a mile along the beach, the fish was weighed and measured (57” long with a 38” girth).
+Deuel was surf fishing from the beach in Avon, North Carolina, when the 42.69 kilogram (94 pound, 2 ounce) record fish struck the cut mullet he was using for bait.
+After a 45-minute fight that took him nearly a mile along the beach, he finally subdued the fish.
+In addition to its gargantuan weight, the fish also had a jaw-dropping length of 144.78 centimeters (57 inches) and a girth of 96.52 centimeters (38 inches).
 Deuel's catch of a lifetime still stands more than 40 years later.

 ____________________________